PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 The following indexed InstanceNorm post-Transpose bias/add owner has four direct production calls plus one nested convergence call.
-Its one-key result is already retained by the third and fourth direct calls, while the first two direct calls are raw.
-Strict characterization selects only the first direct call after `_terminal_swish_qdq_island_stats` for `_terminal_instancenorm_post_bias_stats`, preserves the second very-late raw call and the two existing later targets, and fixes the following diagnostics- aware normalization-pad cleanup boundary.
+Its one-key result is retained by the first, third, and fourth direct calls.
+The first assigns `_terminal_instancenorm_post_bias_stats` after `_terminal_swish_qdq_island_stats`; the second very-late call remains raw, and the two existing later targets remain distinct.
+The following diagnostics- aware normalization-pad cleanup boundary is unchanged.

 The terminal Softmax/Transpose-after-NHWC-propagation indexed owner returns one rewrite counter, receives the live Session LayoutState, and has one production